bradleyramos/Jessica-Viti-Portfolio/src/content/pages/index.md

   ctaText: My Story
   ctaLink: /about
 ---
-Hi, my name is Jess!
-I'm a recent graduate from the Medill School of Journalism at Northwestern University, where I studied journalism (with a focus in broadcast), political science and integrated marketing communications.
-My expansive skill set and global experience will lend itself well to a fast­-paced newsroom that values diverse perspectives and a commitment to dynamic storytelling.
+Hi, my name is Jessica!
+I recently graduated from Northwestern University, where I studied journalism, political science and integrated marketing communications.
+My expansive skill set and global experience will lend itself well to a fast-­paced newsroom that values diverse perspectives and a commitment to dynamic storytelling.